pilgrimtabby/pilgrim-autosplitter/README.md

 ### Method 2: Run from source with Python

 If you're on Linux, I assume you know what you're doing.
 Get the latest release [here](https://github.com/pilgrimtabby/pilgrim-autosplitter/releases/latest), use pip to install the dependencies in `requirements-linux.txt`, and run `src/pilgrim_autosplitter.py` as root.
+Python >=3.10 is required.

 > [!Note]
 > If installation hangs up when trying to download PyQt5, try running the following command: `python -m pip install pyqt5 --config-settings --confirm-license= --verbose`.